 Unfortunately the bigger we get the more pressure we put on our heel and especially our heels.
 Our feet can only handle so much, and time and time again we have seen over weight patients have problems with their heels- ranging from heel spurs all the way through to the very common cracked heels.

 Now I have seen people wear high heels, and shoes that are just material around their foot or even slippers all day, and they wonder why they have heel problems.
-Sometimes just a change in shoe will help, but unfortunately most patients will say “these are comfortable” or “I paid a lot of money for these”.
+Sometimes just a change in shoe will help reduce pressure burden.
+Unfortunately most patients will say “these are comfortable” or “I paid a lot of money for these”.
 Well that is a cause in your foot problem.

 Now these are ones that increase hard skin deposition- e.g. Psoriasis, decrease the skin viability- Rheumatoid Arthritis, or reduce the skins natural sweating mechanism, making the foot dryer- Diabetes/ under active Thyroid.

 I do not like to use age as a reason because a lot of medical professionals do, and patients get fobbed off with the “age reason”.
 But unfortunately age does play a small part to play in heel cracks.
 As we get older the elasticity in our skin decreases and the moisture content reduces.
 Also many older people are on medication and illnesses which can affect the skin in many different ways.
 Also as we get older, our “fatty padding protection” reduces.
 The fatty padding is a “cushion” which protects our feet where stress is more likely to occur.
 The best place to feel it is under the balls of your feet- it should be quite squishy.
 As we get older this fatty padding area reduces and moves, now revealing high stress areas.